Online Posterior Sampling with a Diffusion Prior: Setting

 \subsection{Towards Diffusion Model Priors}

 The assumption that $p(\theta_*) = \cN(\theta_*; \theta_0, \Sigma_0)$ is limiting, for instance because it precludes multimodal priors.
 We relax it by representing $p(\theta_*)$ by a diffusion model, which we call a \emph{diffusion model prior}.
-We propose an efficient posterior sampling approximation for this prior where the prior and empirical evidence are mixed similarly to \eqref{eq:linear posterior} and \irls (\cref{sec:posterior sampling}).
-Before we do this, we review diffusion models in \cref{sec:diffusion models}.
+We propose efficient posterior sampling approximations for this prior, where the prior and empirical evidence are mixed similarly to \eqref{eq:linear posterior} and \irls.
+We review diffusion models next.